ffwff/aidoru/README.md

 ## installation

-You must install Qt5 library and python3.
+You must install Qt5 library, taglib headers (`libtag1-dev` in Ubuntu) and python3.
 After that, do:

 ```
 pip3 install --user -r requirements.txt